aloysius-pgast/crypto-exchanges-gateway/README.md

 ["binance","bittrex","poloniex"]
 ```

-Check BTC & ETH prices on CoinMarketCap
+* Check BTC & ETH prices on CoinMarketCap

-open http://127.0.0.1:8000/coinmarketcap/tickers?symbols=BTC,ETH in your browser.
+Open http://127.0.0.1:8000/coinmarketcap/tickers?symbols=BTC,ETH in your browser.
 You should see JSON content such as below :

 ```javascript
 [